-Title & Trial Sponsor Study Design & Treatment Arm Patient Population Primary Outcomes Estimated Completion OTL-200 in Patients With Phase III, Single group Inclusions: - Change from baseline 03/31/2031 Late Juvenile intervention, Open- - Documented biochemical and molecular diagnosis of in ARSA activity levels in Metachromatic Label, Non- MLD, based on ARSA activity below the normal range Cerebrospinal Fluid [at Leukodystrophy (MLD) randomized Trial and identification of two disease-causing ARSA alleles. - 0/R or R/R genotype or a genotype recognized as 24 months] Orchard Therapeutics Estimated enrollment: N=6 associated with the late juvenile variant of MLD. - If pre-symptomatic: - Change from baseline in neuronal metabolite NCT04283227 Treatment Arm: Intravenous (IV) infusion of OTL-200 gene therapy following conditioning regimen with busulfan Participant must be <17 years of age at treatment AND must have a sibling with a diagnosis of late- juvenile MLD variant based on age at disease with biochemical and molecular diagnosis.
+Title & Trial Sponsor Study Design & Treatment Arm Patient Population Primary Outcomes Estimated Completion OTL-200 in Patients With Phase III, Single group Inclusions: - Change from baseline 03/31/2031 Late Juvenile intervention, Open- - Documented biochemical and molecular diagnosis of in ARSA activity levels in Metachromatic Label, Non- MLD, based on ARSA activity below the normal range Cerebrospinal Fluid [at Leukodystrophy (MLD) randomized Trial and identification of two disease-causing ARSA alleles. - 0/R or R/R genotype or a genotype recognized as 24 months] Orchard Therapeutics Estimated enrollment: associated with the late juvenile variant of MLD. - Change from baseline NCT04283227 N=6 Treatment Arm: Intravenous (IV) infusion of OTL-200 gene therapy following conditioning regimen with busulfan If pre-symptomatic: Participant must be <17 years of age at treatment AND must have a sibling with a diagnosis of late- juvenile MLD variant based on age at disease with biochemical and molecular diagnosis.
 Normal cognitive function as defined by an IQ≥85 on age- appropriate cognitive scales.
-If the participant is <7 years: Normal motor milestones achievement, normal gross motor function according to chronological age and normal neurological examination If participant is ≥7 years: Normal gross motor function or mild gross motor function impairment, defined by a GMFC-MLD 0 or 1 Exclusions: Has previously undergone allogeneic HSPC gene therapy (HSPC-GT) and has evidence of residual cells of donor origin. ratio of N-acetyl- aspartate (NAA) to creatine (Cr) in white matter regions of the brain [at 24 months]
+If the participant is <7 years: Normal motor milestones achievement, normal gross motor function according to chronological age and normal neurological examination If participant is ≥7 years: in neuronal metabolite ratio of N-acetyl- aspartate (NAA) to creatine (Cr) in white matter regions of the brain [at 24 months]